 Cover Letters and Thank-You Notes

 You may be required to write a number of different types of letters during your job search process.
-Job search correspondence is as important as your resume.
+Job search correspondence is just as important as your resume.
 Many job seekers hurry through the letter writing process without much thought.
-Every piece of correspondence impacts the impression you make on the recipient.
+Every piece of correspondence impacts the impression you make on the employer.

 What is a Cover Letter?